steffenkk/some-public-repo/notebooks/Tutorial1_Setting_up_AWS.md

 # Tutorial 1: Setting up your AWS Account

 Aloha challenge participant 🤙 We are glad to welcome you to the fifth Global Data Science Challenge (GDSC).
-This year is all about [fighting river blindness](https://www.capgemini.com/code-for-a-cure/#:~:text=Launching%20in%20early%202022%2C%20'Code,neglected%20tropical%20diseases%2C%20River%20Blindness).
+This year is all about [fighting river blindness](https://gdsc.ce.capgemini.com/app/data).
 On this journey, we will be using a few different machine learning techniques and algorithms as well as the AWS cloud ☁️.
 This very first tutorial is about helping you setting up your AWS account.
+In this tutorial, we will:

+- Set up the AWS Sagemaker Studio environment which we will use throughout the challenge,
+- Add a custom docker image to the environment, which has all preliminary libraries installed,
+- Download the tutorials (Jupyter Notebooks) for the challenge,
+- Learn how to work with Amazon Sagemaker Studio Notebooks, and
+- Set up auto shutdown for idle instances to save costs.

 Along with this tutorial, there is a [video](TODO: add link to video) which walks you through the steps performed here.
 The video is optional for you.
 In this notebook tutorial the command line interface (CLI) is used for the majority of the tasks.
 In the video, we mainly use the AWS Web Interface (also called AWS Console) to achieve the same.
 This is sometimes a bit easier, especially if you don't have a tech background.
 Feel free to choose whichever you prefer.

 Since your group only need to perform the tasks in this tutorial once, only one of your team members need to go through this tutorial.
 Please ask your team mates first!

-Not finished?
+- Not finished?
 Alright, lets jump in!

-Finished?
+- Finished?
 Nice!
-We still recommend to go through section 6.
-Work with Amazon Sagemaker Studio Notebooks and maybe take a look at section 7.
-Optional references.
+We still recommend to go through section *6.
+Work with Amazon Sagemaker Studio Notebooks* and maybe take a look at section *7.
+Optional references*.

 ## Setting up the Sagemaker Studio images and kernels

 During the challenge, we will be working in [Sagemaker Studio](https://aws.amazon.com/sagemaker/studio/).
-This service provides a managed jupyter lab environment in which we can execute our notebooks.
+This service provides a managed [jupyter lab](https://jupyter.org/) environment in which we can run our code.
 To use Sagemaker Studio we need to create a sagemaker domain and add a user to this domain (one per team is sufficient).
-After we did this, we will download the notebooks to the freshly created jupyter lab.
+Afterwards, we will download the training notebooks and code to the freshly created jupyter lab.
 In order to execute the notebooks, there are plenty dependencies and libraries we need to have installed.
-To simplify this for you, we will use a custom Docker image created in advance.
+To simplify this for you, we prepared a custom Docker image that has everything already installed and set up.
 We will just need to attach this image to your sagemaker studio domain and you can use it afterwards as a kernel in juypter lab.

 TLDR; In this section of the tutorial, we will:
 - Create a new sagemaker domain,